sahko wrote:smallchange wrote:aptitude purge bar

 It works like this: when you install a package, aptitude will automatically install any other packages on which it depends.
 These packages are marked as having been ``automatically installed''; aptitude will monitor them and remove them when they are no longer depended upon by any manually installed package ^ .
 They will appear in the preview as ``packages being removed because they are no longer used.''

 ^ More precisely: they will be removed when there is no path via Depends, PreDepends, or Recommends to them from a manually installed package.

 Description: If this option is true, then aptitude will not consider packages to be unused (and thus will not automatically remove them) as long as any installed package recommends them, even if Apt::Install-Recommends is false.
 For more information, see the section called ``Managing automatically installed packages''.

-Users browsing this forum: Nyromith and 23 guests
+Users browsing this forum: stevepusser and 2 guests